Severn Cullis-Suzuki

 Severn married into the Haida Nation, and has lived on Haida Gwaii for many years, where she and her family have been focusing on learning and helping others learn the critically endangered Xaayda kil (Skidegate dialect of the Haida language) from elders.
 She is a Vanier Scholar pursuing a PhD at the University of British Columbia, researching Indigenous language revitalization.
 She holds a B.Sc. in biology from Yale University and an M.Sc. in ethnoecology from the University of Victoria.

 Severn hosted Aboriginal Peoples Television Network’s Samaqan: Water Stories and was a founding board member of the Haida Gwaii Higher Education Society.
-She is a member of the Earth Charter International Council and, after serving on the David Suzuki Foundation board for over 15 years, is now the Foundation’s executive director.
+She is a member of the Earth Charter International Council.
+And, after serving on the David Suzuki Foundation board for over 15 years, she became the Foundation’s executive director from 2021 to 2025.

 Expertise: Lifelong activist and public speaker for intergenerational justice.
 Immigrant on Native land dedicated to upholding Canada as family